amaury-hanser/mjml-api-poc/README.md

 ## How to install?
 Clone the repository, then run docker-compose up.
-The command will install all the required packages.
+The command will install all the required packages and run two servers:
+- one server for the api
+- one server for the client

 When both servers are ready, *api* and *client* side, simply open [http://localhost:8080](http://localhost:8080).